davewatters/syncro-ireland/README.md

     -   ### Design Scope to Deliver MVP
         -   #### First Time Visitor Goals
+            As a first time user...
             1. I want to easily understand the main purpose of the site and learn more about the organisation
             1. I want to be able to easily navigate throughout the site to find content
             1. I want to find their social media links to follow event news

         -   #### Returning Visitor Goals
+            As a returning visitor...
             1. I want to be able to easily register my interest in attending an event
             1. I want to find the best way to get in contact with the organisers with any questions or suggestions I may have
             1. I want to find community links

         -   #### Frequent User Goals
+            As a frequent user...

             1. I want to to see if there are any new events happening
             1. I want to to see if there are any updates on a forthcoming event
             1. I want to see any new photos or videos of previous events or realted acitivites